History of Asia: West Asia (Middle East)

-The Arabian peninsula and the surrounding Middle East and Near East regions saw dramatic change during the Medieval era caused primarily by the spread of Islam and the establishment of the Arabian Empires.
+The Arabian peninsula and the wider West Asia saw dramatic change during the Medieval era caused primarily by the spread of Islam and the establishment of the early Islamic empires.

-In the 5th century, the Middle East was separated into small, weak states; the two most prominent were the Sassanian Empire of the Persians in what is now Iran and Iraq, and the Byzantine Empire in Anatolia (modern-day Turkey).
-The Byzantines and Sassanians fought with each other continually, a reflection of the rivalry between the Roman Empire and the Persian Empire seen during the previous five hundred years.
+In the 5th century, West Asia was generally separated into small, weakened states; with the two major powers, the Sasanian Empire and the Byzantine Empire dominating the region.
+The Byzantines and Sasanians fought each other continually, reflecting the long-standing rivalry between the Roman Empire and the Persian Empire during the previous five hundred years.
 The fighting weakened both states, leaving the stage open to a new power.
-Meanwhile, the nomadic Bedouin tribes who dominated the Arabian desert saw a period of tribal stability, greater trade networking and a familiarity with Abrahamic religions or monotheism.
+Meanwhile, the nomadic Bedouin tribes who dominated the Arabian desert experienced a period of tribal stabilization, expanding trade networks, and increasing familiarity with Abrahamic religions and forms of monotheism.

-While the Byzantine Roman and Sassanid Persian empires were both weakened by the Byzantine–Sasanian War of 602–628, a new power in the form of Islam grew in the Middle East under Muhammad in Medina.
-In a series of rapid Muslim conquests, the Rashidun army, led by the Caliphs and skilled military commanders such as Khalid ibn al-Walid, swept through most of the Middle East, taking more than half of Byzantine territory in the Arab–Byzantine wars and completely engulfing Persia in the Muslim conquest of Persia.
-It would be the Arab Caliphates of the Middle Ages that would first unify the entire Middle East as a distinct region and create the dominant ethnic identity that persists today.
-These Caliphates included the Rashidun Caliphate, Umayyad Caliphate, Abbasid Caliphate, and later the Seljuq Empire.
+While the Byzantine Roman and Sasanian Persian empires were both severely weakened by the Byzantine–Sasanian War of 602–628, a new power in the form of Islam emerged in Arabia under Muhammad in Medina.
+In a series of rapid Muslim conquests, the Rashidun army, led by the Caliphs and commanders such as Khalid ibn al-Walid, swept through much of the Middle East, taking significant Byzantine territories in the Arab–Byzantine wars, including Syria and Egypt, and completely engulfing Persia in the Muslim conquest of Persia.
+The succeeding Caliphates of the Middle Ages unified much of West Asia and North Africa as a distinct political sphere and fostered the consolidation of a broader Arab cultural identity.
+These Caliphates included the Rashidun Caliphate, Umayyad Caliphate, Abbasid Caliphate, and later the Seljuk Empire.